Parkway tram stop

 Parkway (originally proposed as Parkway Circle) is a Manchester Metrolink tram stop built on the line to the Trafford Centre.
 It is located just east of the Parkway Circle roundabout in Trafford Park and includes a Park & Ride facility.
 It opened on 22 March 2020.

 Services

-From this stop a service runs generally every 12 minutes towards Cornbrook and towards the Trafford Centre.
+From this stop a service runs generally every 12 minutes towards Deansgate-Castlefield and towards the Trafford Centre.